SRocken/Spotify-Podcast-Automation/README.md

 * playlist_management.py contains all the functions necessary to continuously update your playlist, including checking which Podcast shows you follow, adding episodes to your playlist, and pulling information about the added episodes

 * spotify_auth.py contains the functions to authorize the Podcast Automation App to access your Spotify account and generate a token for the other scripts to use

+* heroku.py contains the code to automate playlist and email creation on a daily basis.
+NOTE: This code can only be used once the Web App authorization process has been run first